gagusftw/Flicks/README.md

 ### Notes
 Understanding all of the interaction taking place between XML files, the RecyclerView and its adapter is still difficult for me to understand.
 In hindsight, I understand the process going on behind the scenes a little bit better, but I would struggle to reproduce the app from scratch.

+###Development Summary
+-Used 3rd-party Asynchronous HTTP client to retrieve JSON data on currently-playing movies through the MovieDB API -Created Movie model class to encapsulate retrieved JSON data in a Movie object -Loaded data into List of Movie objects to be displayed in a View -Utilized RecyclerView to manage individual Movie items on the MainActivity -Described Movie item layout through XML
+-Used MovieAdapter to inflate XML into a View; defined how to bind data to View

 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing